 Assume smoking is illegal in your state for anyone under age 21.
 Your state is considering a law that would take away the driver's license from anyone under the age of 21 who is caught smoking or who tests positive for nicotine when a urine test is administered.
 Is this a fair policy?
 Yes or no?

 (Note: Following the Discussion Web procedure, students think first about the question on their own.
 Next, they join with a partner to share ideas.
 Then two pairs of partners join together to decide on one idea that they wish to present to the class for discussion.)

 Writing.
 Your school principal has invited you to sit on a committee that will come up with a no-smoking policy.
 What should the punishment be for getting caught smoking on school grounds?
 Explain your reasoning for this punishment.

-Let your students loose on the Internet to explore some of the great sites that teach kids and teens about the dangers of tobacco.
+Let your students go online explore some of the great sites that teach kids and teens about the dangers of tobacco.

 The Campaign for Tobacco-Free Kids advocates for public policies proven to prevent kids from smoking, help smokers quit and protect everyone from secondhand smoke.